Nelson Mandela: Robben Island: 1964–1982

 In 1964, Mandela and his co-accused were transferred from Pretoria to the prison on Robben Island, remaining there for the next 18 years.
-Isolated from non-political prisoners in Section B, Mandela was imprisoned in a damp concrete cell measuring 8 ft by 7 ft, with a straw mat on which to sleep.
+Isolated from non-political prisoners in Section B, Mandela was imprisoned in a damp concrete cell measuring 8 by 7 ft, with a straw mat on which to sleep.
 Verbally and physically harassed by several white prison wardens, the Rivonia Trial prisoners spent their days breaking rocks into gravel, until being reassigned in January 1965 to work in a lime quarry.
 Mandela was initially forbidden to wear sunglasses, and the glare from the lime permanently damaged his eyesight.
 At night, he worked on his LLB degree, which he was obtaining from the University of London through a correspondence course with Wolsey Hall, Oxford, but newspapers were forbidden, and he was locked in solitary confinement on several occasions for the possession of smuggled news clippings.
 He was initially classified as the lowest grade of prisoner, Class D, meaning that he was permitted one visit and one letter every six months, although all mail was heavily censored.